CZERTAINLY/CZERTAINLY-Core/README.md

 | `Group`              | Grouping of different certificates based on different requirements                                                                                     |
 | `Compliance Profile` | Matching rules for the certificate to assess compliance                                                                                                |

+## Access Control

+`Core` access control requires the following to run:
+- [CZERTAINLY-Auth](https://github.com/3KeyCompany/CZERTAINLY-Auth) service to manage users, roles, permission.
+The URL of the `Auth` service can be configured using `AUTH_SERVICE_BASE_URL` environment variable.
+- OPA (Open Policy Agent) evaluating policies and providing decisions about authorization.
+The OPA service URL can be confgiured using `OPA_BASE_URL` environment variable.
+- OPA policies bundles that are loaded into OPA service and define the rules to be evaluated.
+The policies are defined in [CZERTAINLY-Auth-OPA-Policies](https://github.com/3KeyCompany/CZERTAINLY-Auth-OPA-Policies)

+> **Warning**
+> The `Core` will fail to run when `Auth` or OPA is missing.

+> **Note**
+> OPA can run on the same system with the `Core` or it can be hosted externally.
+To improve the performance of the permissions evaluation it is typically running on the same host as `Core` (e.g. as a sidecar).

 ## RA profile

 `RA profile` is one of the main concepts of the `Core`. `RA profile` represents the certificate management service containing all specific `Attributes` and configuration you need for specific `Certificate` and use-case, which may be for example web server certificate, authentication certificates, etc.